pydoit/doit/doc/tutorial_1.rst

 .. note::

-   The ``run`` command also has the option ``-a/--always-execute`` that will ignore the **up-to-date** check and always execute tasks.
+   Another option force execution of task after code changes is to use `run``'s command option ``-a/--always-execute``.
+That will ignore the **up-to-date** check and always execute tasks.

+Code :download:`dodo.py <tutorial/tuto_1_1.py>`.

 Pipelines
 =========

-So far we have relied on the pipeline based on files.
-Where one task's target is used as a dependency in another task.
+So far we have build a traditional "file" based pipeline where one task's target is used as a dependency in another task.

 While ``doit`` provides first-class support for file based pipelines, they are not required.